Road Trips in Croatia

 Šibenik

-UNESCO cathedral, two hilltop fortresses and one of Dalmatia's most honest old towns — a good first stop heading south from Zadar.
+UNESCO cathedral, two hilltop fortresses and one of Dalmatia's most honest old towns.
+A good first stop heading south from Zadar.

 Northern Dalmatia